vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 two combinations of mantras: 'hrim,' 'nam,' 'pham,' 'hrim'; and 'hrim,'',' 'ksa,' 'hrim' indicative of Siva and Sakti, which are the

 mantras of the malini and mātrka orders.
 If this placement of man tras' (nyāsa) is done with only one of these two, then it should first be performed with mālini, followed by matrkā.
 If nyāsa is done for the purpose of attaining mokṣa, then it should be done from the feet all way to the top of the head.
 However, if enjoyment (bhoga) is the objective, then it should be done in reverse.
-The goddess mālini is the principal form of śakti which, because of the close union of vowels (bijas) and consonants (yonis), is capable of fulfilling
+The goddess mālini is the principal form of śakti which, because of the close union of vowels (bījas) and consonants (yonis), is capable of fulfilling

 • all sorts of desires.
 Her name is aptly significant.
 She is adorned .. with a garland of rudraśaktis blossoming in fruits.
 She is the hum ming bee of sound (nāda), capable of dissolving the ice of worldly existence.
 She bears both spiritual perfection (siddhi) and libera tion (mokṣa).
 She is associated with both the śaktis of offering and accepting, for the syllables "ya" and "ra” are identical, according to Panini.
 Therefore, even the application of the mantra, which has lost its traditional procedure, becomes perfect (comes to its fruition) by the power of placement of mālini.
 Impure Gāruda and Vaisnava mantras bestow liberation after becoming pure (by its efficacy).